What is a Root Canal?

 Today, most of us suffer from tooth decay problems.
 The easy availability and high consumption of various kinds of junk food have made tooth decay problems common in individuals of all ages.

 The decay can increase without our knowledge and reach the root canals of our tooth, causing inflammation, pain, or death of the canal’s nerves.
-Root Canal treatment is the only treatment suggested by the dentist to save such damaged teeth.
+Root Canal treatment is the only treatment suggested by the dentist in Murfreesboro TN to save such damaged teeth.

 Root Canal Procedure